ikramkdr/my-portfolio/README.md

 This portfolio is not just a collection of projects and skills—it’s a playful experience!
 You can navigate it like a retro game, progressing through levels filled with animations, sounds, and pixel art.
 Or, if you prefer, you can jump straight to a quick résumé view for a faster look at the essentials.

-The design draws inspiration from classic 8-bit RPG games and a beautiful Figma concept by Jayendra AWASTHI, blending nostalgia with modern web technologies to create a unique storytelling journey through a developer’s career.
+The design draws inspiration from classic 8-bit RPG games and a beautiful Figma concept by [Jayendra AWASTHI](https://www.figma.com/@Jayendra), blending nostalgia with modern web technologies to create a unique storytelling journey through a developer’s career.

+You can try it online [here](https://my-portfolio-mu-nine-56.vercel.app/)
 ---

 ## 🚀 Features